parisdalas/Slice-crc/README.md

 - **Video in:** MP4, MOV, WebM, AVI, WMV, MKV and more → always exports **MP4**
 - **Audio in:** MP3, WAV, M4A, OGG → exports **MP3**
+- **Player plays:** MP4, MOV, WebM, MP3, WAV, M4A, FLAC, OGG and more
 - *(AV1 video isn't supported yet.)*

 ## Built with